 Trade is an important driver of economic growth.
-In 2014, world merchandise exports amounted to over US$ 19 trillion (WTO, 2015).
 However, increasing volumes of trade without appropriate policy support can have adverse consequences, such as pollution and emissions from transport, pressure on natural resources extraction for production and processing, and social marginalisation through rising income inequality or joblessness.

 Relevance to the SDGs